 An electric bike, or e-bike, has an electric motor and runs on rechargeable batteries instead of being propelled solely by the pedaling of its rider as with a traditional bicycle.

-The placement and power of the motor varies by e-bike, and batteries generally requiring recharging after between 20 and 100 miles.
-E-bikes come in different versions based how they are operated; some must be pedaled while pedaling is optional for others.
+The placement and power of the motor varies by e-bike, and batteries generally require recharging after between 20 and 100 miles.
+E-bikes come in different versions based on how they are operated; some must be pedaled while pedaling is optional for others.